Statement/CV

 Artist/Printmaker

-Barbara spends many hours each year as a volunteer teaching printmaking in local schools for Print Arts Northwest.
-She also teaches classes at Atelier Meridian.
+Barbara spends many hours each year as a volunteer teaching printmaking.
+She also teaches classes at Atelier Meridian and in her own studio at Sequoia Studios.
 Her enthusiasm for printmaking is translated into wonderful works by students ages 8-80 who thought they couldn’t draw and therefore couldn’t make art.
 They were mistaken, Barbara is sure anyone can make art and everyone should be doing so.

-Barbara’s has shown her work nationally and internationally for the last 25 years, her works are in the collections of the Portland Art Museum, Intel Corporation, Crow’s Shadow Art Institute, the Spencer Museum of Art in Lawrence, Kansas, the New York Public Library Collection, the Halle Ford Museum, the National Museum of Kampala Uganda, the Applied Sciences University of Amman, Jordan, the Jordon Schnitzer Collection, the American Print Alliance Memorial Collection and numerous private individuals and corporations.
+Barbara’s has shown her work nationally and internationally for the last 25 years, her works are in the collections of the Portland Art Museum, Intel Corporation, Crow’s Shadow Art Institute Pacific University, the City of Hillsboro, the Spencer Museum of Art in Lawrence, Kansas, the New York Public Library Collection, the Halle Ford Museum, the National Museum of Kampala Uganda, the Applied Sciences University of Amman, Jordan, the Jordon Schnitzer Collection, the American Print Alliance Memorial Collection and numerous private individuals and corporations.

 Education: